 Although my parts had already been recorded with the Rickenbacker, producer Ken Scott (Jeff Beck, Stanley Clarke, Billy Cobham, Mahavishnu Orchestra, The Beatles) let me re-record "Knee Bitten Nymphs in Limbo" with the PRS and it was truly a revelation.
-Paul designed and built the circuitry for a nine position rotary switch - which provided nine different combinations of in and out of phase - on the Bartolini Hi-A "Beast" bass pickup.
+Paul had a nine position rotary switch - which provided nine different combinations of in and out of phase - on the Bartolini Hi-A "Beast" bass pickup.
 Ken christened it the"Dial-A-Brew" system - and I would continue to play as he would slowly twist the knob - effectively "dialing" and listening through the sounds - until he found the one he liked best for the song.
 Yeah, right - I am going to tell the guy who engineered many of my favorite albums how my bass should sound?
 I think not.
-Especially in 1976!
+Especially in 1977!
 Here is a studio shot with assistant engineer Ed Thacker, me and Ken Scott.

 For the first time, I actually felt completely comfortable with an instrument.
 The scale length made all the difference in the world and gave my playing an edge I never had before.
 Parts I had been struggling with a bit on the Rick were so much easier to navigate on the PRS.
 The PRS for me was a dream and I could get around on it effortlessly.
 The bass featured an extremely light body and neck made of Honduras mahogany.
-This is the same wood that marimbas were made of - and Paul would suspend the wood by eye hooks and wire from the ceiling and strike the wood with a marimba mallet.
-If it didn't ring true and resonate for at least 10 or 15 seconds, he would not use it in the construction of his guitars.

 I was heartbroken a couple of weeks later when he announced that the #7 bass was not fixable and that he would have to spend a year building me a new one.
 He couldn't even re-use the body due to the set neck.